dmort27/fststr/README.md

 Note that the arc labeled `<other>` will not be deleted, but this does not matter as long as the input string does not contain the sequence "<other>".

+Other, similar wildcard symbols can be defined and used following the example of `<other>`.